AgentMC/Sao20/Translate/En/Part6.md

 While suffering from strong anxiety, she wrapped Tsukigake's body with both hands thrusted through the gaps in the grid.
 The young dragon chirped "Please leave it to me" or perhaps something alike in response.

-He retreated back from Ronye’s hands, flapped the wings twice, and then started running north along the aisle.
-Soon his figure disappeared and the clinking footsteps tailed away.
+She retreated back from Ronye’s hands, flapped the wings twice, and then started running north along the aisle.
+Soon her figure disappeared and the clinking footsteps tailed away.

 "......
 I’m sorry...... but please, Tsukigake."